ballerina-platform/module-ballerinax-mistral/README.md

 ## Quickstart

-To use the `Mistaral` connector in your Ballerina application, update the `.bal` as follow:
+To use the `Mistral` connector in your Ballerina application, update the `.bal` as follow:

 ### step 1: Import the module